Kayli/logspub/math.md

     hypotheses corresponding to the types of the argument values passed to the function;
     and that the program to compute that function is analogous to a proof of that theorem

+- dependent type theory
+  - is used to provide formal definition for types like fixed size arrays
+  - applicable to realtime deterministic memory management systems
+  - allows to formally reason about
+    - memory guarantees
+    - program termination guarantees

 - implementations
   - z3 (smt)
     - most popular, backed by microsoft